GeoCat/odoo/README.md

 In the example above, the `odoo-local` database is created with the `odoo` role as the owner (with the same password).

 Now you can run Odoo from PyCharm and access it in your browser at `localhost:8069`.

+**Tip**: You can also add the [`--dev` flag](https://www.odoo.com/documentation/18.0/developer/reference/cli.html#developer-features) to the script parameters to enable the developer mode in Odoo.
+Furthermore, you can add the `-u geocat` flag to only update the
+GeoCat module when the server (re)starts.